Earthquakes In Idaho: Over 100 Aftershocks Raising Fears Of A Yellowstone Supervolcano Eruption

 — Joyce Fields (@ForLuvOfAnimals) September 5, 2017

-The largest earthquake ever recorded in Idaho was a 6.9 magnitude tremor in October 1983.
-Aftershocks of the earthquake continued for over a year, with the largest measuring 5.8 magnitude.
+The largest earthquake ever recorded in Idaho was a magnitude-6.9 tremor in October 1983.
+Aftershocks of the earthquake continued for over a year, with the largest measuring 5.8-magnitude.

 So far, no injuries or significant damage is being reported from the recent earthquakes in Idaho.
-As for the 129 aftershocks, none has measured more than 4.5 magnitude and is connected to any activity happening near the Yellowstone supervolcano.
+As for the 129 aftershocks, none has measured more than 4.5-magnitude and is connected to any activity happening near the Yellowstone supervolcano.

 [Featured Image by Belish/Shutterstock]